 - When to make the cinches?
 After the first wrap, after the second, later on?

 - What are other ways to prevent the top wrap from sliding up without going in the armpit?

-Credit: Two full moon box tie design inspired by Akechi Denki with permission from Nawashi Kanna, M: _Era_ R: Ebi McKnotty P: AlexK7 – Mynx box tie – M: -BOP- R: Mynx P: Ebi McKnotty
+Credit: Two full moon box tie design inspired by Akechi Denki and Nawashi Kanna, M: _Era_ R: Ebi McKnotty P: AlexK7 – Mynx box tie – M: -BOP- R: Mynx P: Ebi McKnotty